 3. Family Law Attorney

-Family lawyers handle legal matters involving domestic relationships.
-This broad practice area includes divorce, child custody and visitation, child and spousal support, adoption, guardianship, and domestic violence protective orders.
+Family lawyers handle legal matters involving domestic relationships — divorce, child custody, child and spousal support, adoption, guardianship, and domestic violence protective orders.
+A skilled family attorney helps navigate sensitive negotiations and court hearings with clarity and composure.

 When to hire one: Any time a family dispute involves legal rights — particularly when children, significant assets, or safety are involved.